1960 Chinese Mount Everest expedition: Acclimatization expeditions

 On 3 March 1960, the team of 192 members arrived at Everest Base Camp with several tonnes of equipment.
 Camps 1 to 3 were placed at the base of East Rongbuk Glacier ((5400 m), the central part of the glacier (5900 m), and under the North Col (6400 m), respectively.

 On 19 March, the main members of the climbing team arrived at the Base Camp.
-The first acclimatization expedition started on 25 March, moved equipment to Camp 3, and found a route pass the North Col. The second expedition from 6 April placed Camp 4 at an altitude of 7007 m.
+The first acclimatization expedition started on 25 March, moved equipment to Camp 3, and found a route past the North Col. The second expedition from 6 April placed Camp 4 at an altitude of 7007 m.
 The third expedition from 29 April was tasked with placing the Advance Camp at 8500 m, but only reached 7600 m by the evening due to strong winds.
 In the evening of 2 May, Shi Zhanchun, Xu Jing, Lhakpa Tsering and Migmar charted a route up to 8100 m.
 Lhakpa Tsering and Migmar descended to 7600 m to assist the transport team.
 Lhakpa Tsering returned to 8100 m with three transport team members, including Gonpo, and set up camp.
 Shi Zhanchun climbed the Second Step and selected a route to the summit.

 After the third expedition, frostbite caused more than 50 team members, including Shi Zhanchun, to withdraw.
 Marshal He Long was monitoring progress from Beijing and ordered the summiting to proceed.
 The final expedition set off on 17 May.
 In the afternoon of 23 May, Xu Jing, Wang Fuzhou, Liu Lianman and Gonpo set up the Advance Camp at 8500 m. where they were joined by Qu Yinhua and the transport team.